shathaway/kadira-notes/Kadira-Notes.md

 | NGINX | A web application proxy server supporting kadira-engine and kadira-ui. |
 | systemd | A Linux system control manager. |

-Strategic tacks for installing a new system:
+Strategic tasks for installing a new system:
 - Install a MongoDb as a replica set.
 - Install Kadira services as applications.
 - Install a NGINX web service proxy for applications and services.